TrellixVulnTeam/python3.4_SAJN/Doc/library/inspect.rst

         ((5,), {})

         >>> for param in sig.parameters.values():
-        ...     if (param.name not in ba.arguments
+        ...     if param.name not in ba.arguments:
-        ...             and param.default is not param.empty):
         ...         ba.arguments[param.name] = param.default

         >>> ba.args, ba.kwargs